Get everything you need to vote at FVAP.gov

 Looking to provide information to your newcomer about Misawa?
 View the Installation Guidebook at the link below.

 Bring your valid stateside driver’s license.
 Pass the test and you’ll leave with your 4EJ driver’s license.
+The test can also be completed virtually.
 The POC for Driver’s Training is 35 SFS Pass & Registration, 226-3995.

 Cultural City Tour

 See what the local area has to offer and start planning your future adventures.
-Wear civilian clothes and bring your ID card and at least ¥1,000 per person.
-The bus departs from the Mokuteki Ballroom.
-Family members are welcome to attend.
+Wear civilian clothes, bring your ID card and at least ¥1,000 per person for lunch and souvenirs.
+Family members are welcome and encouraged to attend.

 Monday–Friday | 8 a.m.–4 p.m.